 Para 7.4.1 refers to temporary as “not considered to be airworthy” and must be stowed during take-off and landing, turbulent conditions etc. Presumably somewhere there is an exemption for temporary EFB mounts (whether temporary or permanent) to be attached to non-structural parts without approval?
 I cannot find it on the CASA website.

 Furthermore, it gives Velcro and suction mounts as examples of temporary mounts but no other guidance – I have seen GoPro mounts which require a screwdriver which I would regard as temporary?

 From and engineering point of view, the mounting of a small camera internally is quite similar to an EFB.
 We don’t appear to have any exemption (not that I believe one exists for EFBs) allowing pilots to temporarily mount small cameras internally on non-structural parts.
-Regardless, pilots like to get video in situations where Reference 3 would requires it be stowed.
+Regardless, pilots like to get video in situations where Reference 3 (assuming it applies) would require that it be stowed.

 Personally, I use a kneeboard for my main EFB and my backup EFB goes in a pocket.

 I hold a camera or fix it to my headset rather than mount it on an airframe part.

 Finally, Flight Fix told me that they expect to have an STC within a year (i.e. at Oshkosh in 2016) for their external camera mounts.

 PS Feb 2016: I have just seen this very sensible CAP 1369 Policy and guidance on mounting cameras on aircraft from the UK CAA.

 A further revision July 2010 with this magazine article following a revision to AC 21-08 https://www.flightsafetyaustralia.com/2020/07/small-cameras-in-aircraft-take-care-of-your-selfie/